 1) Do your advance work

 A few weeks before a planned trip I have a full blood-work done to check to see if my level is in sync.
-This way we have time to change the medication dosage and allow time for it to ‘kick in’.
+This way we have time to change the medication dosage and allow time for it to ‘kick in.’
 For me at least it takes a few weeks for my numbers to adjust to a new dosage.

-I try to get regular exercise, but sometimes I tend to get so busy it seems to fall off my plate. if I am preparing for a trip a few weeks of consistent exercise is a must for me.
+I try to get regular exercise, but sometimes I tend to get so busy it seems to fall off my plate.
+If I am preparing for a trip a few weeks of consistent exercise is a must for me.
 Especially given the fact that a lot of places outside of the US are more walking oriented.
 But it isn’t just abroad when I went to visit a friend in NYC, I ended up walking more in a day than I probably did the entire month prior.
 From that day forward I always up my exercise level before a trip.

 I always make sure I have my pills on my carry on luggage in case the other bags get lost.
-I also synchronize my phone if I am changing time zones to make sure I take my pills at the same time each day. (this is a big one for me as I really tend to be out of sorts if I don’t keep my dosage times consistent.)
+I also synchronize my phone if I am changing time zones to make sure I take my pills at the same time each day. (this is a big one for me as I indeed tend to be out of sorts if I don’t keep my dosage times consistent.)
 I also take more pills than I plan to be gone just in case something happens like a missed or canceled flight.
 Which tends to happen a lot for me.

 I always include my doctor’s number, email and a copy of my prescription in case an overseas pharmacy needs verification.
 I also check with my insurance company to see what is covered.
-If my insurance company doesn’t cover much (which is almost always the case) I look into traveler’s insurance.
+If my insurance company doesn’t cover much (which is almost always the case), I look into traveler’s insurance.
 Although honestly, I haven’t always been consistent with carrying it every time I travel.

-2) Things I do while traveling
+2) Things I do while I travel

 So do you have any condition you or your travel partner(s) travel with?
 What precautions do you take?
 As always, your feedback is gratefully welcomed.